 Barriers to an effective handover include a lack of structure, duration of handover, gaining the attention of receiving medical staff, lack of training, noise and other distractions, and difficulty recalling important multiple facts and complex information.96

-- Use a handover template to facilitate the rapid transfer of information during resuscitation (e.g. ATMIST – see above).
+Use a handover template to facilitate the rapid transfer of information during resuscitation (e.g. ATMIST – see chapter 8).

 To use a handover template effectively, keep the information under each of the titles short, clear and concise.
 To reinforce the structure of each handover section, announce the titles before the section information.
 Consider using a written template and practice your handover prior to hospital arrival.
 Speak loudly and clearly using the template headings; pauses will enable important points to be understood and assimilated.
 Be concise and try and limit the handover.
 Adjuncts to handover such as pictures from the scene can be extremely useful.
 If you have taken them, show them to the hospital team leader.